Al-Yasa/Feed-Reader-Testing-Project-Udacity/README.md

 This is a project for the Udacity Front-End Nanodegree called **Feed Reader Testing**.

-Check out this project on [GitHub Pages](https://al-yasa.github.io/Feed-Reader-Testing-Project-Udacity/ "Feed Reader Testing - Belhenniche Al-Yasa'").

 ## Usage

-You can run the app online or locally.
+You can run the app locally.

-If you want to run the app online [Click Here](https://al-yasa.github.io/Feed-Reader-Testing-Project-Udacity/ "Feed Reader Testing - Belhenniche Al-Yasa'").

 If you want to run locally you have to download the app first: